Pima-Maricopa Irrigation Project

 FTP Sites

 Web browsers other than Internet Explorer will no longer open FTP sites.
-To open one of our FTP sites, copy and paste this link into the address bar of either Internet Explorer or File Explorer in Windows:
+To open one of our FTP sites, copy and paste this address into the address bar of either Internet Explorer or File Explorer in Windows:

 ftp://gilariver.com